noru/vue-easy-toast/README.md

 # Vue-Easy-Toast
-A toast plugin for vue
+A toast plugin for vue.

+This is a beta version!
+Not yet tested on Vue 2.0.

 ## Usage